ddeutils/ddedocs/docs/daily-work.md

 uninterrupted attention.
 These blocks of time are earmarked for deep work, where data engineers can engage in complex coding tasks, architectural design, and testing.
-By isolating these development periods from the day’s operational demands, engineers can innovate and build solutions that enhance the data infrastructure’s scalability, efficiency, and robustness.
+By isolating these development periods from the day's operational demands, engineers can innovate and build solutions that enhance the data infrastructure's scalability, efficiency, and robustness.

 !!! example

-    Planning a session to develop a new ETL process for integrating a recently acquired data source involves uninterrupted hours where the engineer can design, code, and iteratively test the pipeline, ensuring it meets the organization’s data standards and performance criteria.
+    Planning a session to develop a new ETL process for integrating a recently acquired data source involves uninterrupted hours where the engineer can design, code, and iteratively test the pipeline, ensuring it meets the organization's data standards and performance criteria.

 ---